On the Clique-Width of Unigraphs: Abstract

 \section{Abstract}

 Clique-width is a well-studied graph parameter.
 For graphs of bounded clique-width, many problems that are NP-hard in general can be polynomial-time solvable.
-The fact motivates many studies to investigate whether the clique-width of graphs in a certain class is bounded or not.
-We focus on unigraphs, that is, graphs uniquely determined by their degree sequences up to isomorphism.
-We show that every unigraph has clique-width at most 5.
-It follows that many problems that are NP-hard in general are polynomial-time solvable for unigraphs. \keywords{Clique-width, Unigraph, Canonical decomposition, Split graph, Degree sequence}
+The fact motivates several studies to investigate whether the clique-width of graphs in a certain class is bounded or not.
+We focus on unigraphs, that is, graphs that are uniquely determined by their degree sequences up to isomorphism.
+We show that every unigraph has clique-width at most 4.
+It follows that many problems that are NP-hard in general are polynomial-time solvable for unigraphs. \keywords{Unigraph \and Degree sequence \and Clique-width \and Fixed-parameter tractability}